-Time period Coverage Data requirements/calculation Data sources Last BCG. • Budget documents reviewed by legislature.
-Budget director, secretary or completed fiscal year. • Details of matters covered by the legislature's review, such as records of meetings, findings and committee reports. chair of budget committee(s) of legislature, corroborated by advocacy, civil society, and interest groups.
+Time period Coverage Data requirements/calculation Data sources Last completed fiscal year.
+BCG.
+Budget documents reviewed by legislature.
+Details of matters covered by the legislature's review, such as records of meetings, findings and committee reports.
+Budget director, secretary or chair of budget committee(s) of legislature, corroborated by advocacy, civil society, and meetings, infamigs and committee reports. interest groups.